devklick/GDMan.Net/README.md

 gdman install --latest --platform mac
 ```

-You can override the default behaviour by setting the `GDMAN_TARGET_PLATFORM` environment variable
+You can override the default behavior by setting the `GDMAN_TARGET_PLATFORM` environment variable
 with the desired platform.
 Then, whenever you run the `install` command, the value from the
 environment variable will be used, you wont have to specify the `--platform` option, and
 the app will not attempt to detect the platform you are running on.

-> The shorthard option for `--platform` is `-p`
+> The shorthand option for `--platform` is `-p`

 ### Installing the correct version for your system architecture

 In most cases, GDMan will be able to determine what architecture your system uses (e.g x86, x64 etc).
-However, you can use the `--architecture` option to specify exactly which archiecture to use.
+However, you can use the `--architecture` option to specify exactly which architecture to use.

 ```
 gdman install --latest --architecture x86
 ```

-You can override the default behaviour by setting the `GDMAN_TARGET_ARCHITECTURE` environment variable
+You can override the default behavior by setting the `GDMAN_TARGET_ARCHITECTURE` environment variable
 with the desired architecture.
 Then, whenever you run the `install` command, the value from the
 environment variable will be used, you wont have to specify the `--architecture` option, and
 the app will not attempt to detect the system architecture you are running on.

-> The shorthard option for `--architecture` is `-a`
+> The shorthand option for `--architecture` is `-a`

 ## List all installed versions